 Turns out it was Ortiz, who came in 4th place in the Ventresca tasting, and 1st place in Rosengarten's olive oil tasting (Google reveals that Ortiz also took first, second, and third place in a Cook's Illustrated tuna tasting).
 Meeuwig & Zn. had 7 different Ortiz products, and I marshalled every functioning brain cell I had in an attempt to remember which product he'd tasted.

 Right.
 The first thing I opened was not actually either of these, it was a tin of sardines in olive oil made by a man named Lou Ferrigno.
 Why would I trust the deaf, bodybuilding, former Incredible Hulk to deliver a superior sardine?
 In retrospect, good question.
-It was the one (of a possible three) the sales guy suggested (you do know that the Hulk had nothing to do with this, right?).
+It was the one (of a possible three) the sales guy suggested.
 In his defense, he said he'd never tried it but that it was "popular".
 Not in this house it wasn't.
 I expected a cleaner, fresher aroma and taste from a top-shelf sardine (3 euro per tin), but the best thing about the scent here was that it smelled like good extra-virgin olive oil.

 Good olive oil in which three very average-smelling sardines sat.
 The Moroccan brand I normally buy, Tagine, is far superior, definitely in scent, but even more so in texture...the Ferrignade were worryingly soft.
 Me no like.
 Into the trash.
-This made me a bit nervous about my own imminent personal Tuna Taste-Off (notice I didn't capitalize the P).
+This made me a bit nervous about my own imminent personal Tuna Taste-Off.
 Had I just spent 13 euro on mushy, fishy filth muck?

 So, Atun Claro.
 It was as much better than the Dani bonito (I just said this out loud.
 You try it.
 Dani bonito.) as the Dani bonito was better than the regular ol' grocery store tuna (UPDATE: after re-tasting the Dani against the Ortiz, I have to scale this back a little bit.
 Where the Ortiz really beats it is: in elegance [you would immediately guess that the Dani stuff is not freshly cooked tuna, good as it is]; texture [the Dani is a little too firm], and complexity [the Ortiz is ready to serve, whereas you'll want to do something to the Dani because it still seems like tinned tuna]).